kubecost/cluster-turndown/README.md

 ### GKE Setup

-#### Service Account
 We have provided a shell script capable of performing the required steps in setting up a service account for use with `cluster-turndown`.
-More details on helper scripts can be located in the [Scripts](scripts/README.md) sub-directory.
+More details on helper scripts can be located in the [scripts](scripts/README.md) sub-directory.

 ##### Prerequisites
 Note that in order to run `gke-create-service-key.sh` successfully, you will need: